isomerpages/govtech-im8/_control-catalog/Cybersecurity/Secure Development.md

 ### Control Recommendations

-Use GitLab's protected branch and merge request settings or GitHub's branch protection settings to enforce this.
+Use GitLab&#39;s protected branch and merge request settings or GitHub&#39;s branch protection settings to enforce this.

 ### Risk Statement